Camden's local list

 The adopted Local List

 The Local List was adopted on 21st January 2015.
-This included most of the buildings on the draft document as well as a number of new nominations received during the consultation period.
 These are listed below including those buildings which were on the draft list but were not included on the adopted list.

 - download: amendments to draft Local List (PDF 927kb)

 - download: supporting guidance on non-designated heritage assets (including those identified on the draft Local List) contained in Camden Planning Guidance (CPG) 1: Design (link to new page).